-Explore the clear blue waters of the British Virgin Islands, Kona, Hawaii or the Bahamas.
-Enjoy delicious meals and relaxing accommodations after training and playing in some of the world’s best open water swimming locations.
+Explore the clear blue waters of the British Virgin Islands, the out islands of Bahamas, Kona, Hawaii or the Ionian Sea.
+Enjoy delicious meals and relaxing accommodations after exercising and playing in some of the world’s best open water swimming locations.

 Our trips are designed for swimmers and triathletes of every ability level, fitness to elite.
 You swim your distance at your pace.
 Non-swimming partners, friends, and spouses of our swimming customers are very welcome and can enjoy a wide variety of activities on our trips.

 A SwimVacation is a great way to prepare for a triathlon or open water swimming event….or to just have a fun, active vacation.
 Explore our offerings and start your journey to the best vacation you’ve ever had.

 Hopper McDonough dreamed up the idea for SwimVacation in the 1990s, ran his first trip in 2008, and now serves as President of the company.
 Hopper, a former Division I collegiate swimmer, began competing in open water events in 1989, and has racked up several pool and open water course records in his career.
 He has been featured in The New York Times, Triathlete Magazine, and in Outside Magazine for his 23-mile swimming adventure through the British Virgin Islands, which inspired SwimVacation.
 Hopper continues to find new adventures for his guests in Hawaii, the Virgin Islands and beyond.